Tresjs/tres/docs/examples/load-models.md

 ## Using `useGLTF`

-A more convenient way of loading models is using the `useGLTF` composable available from [@tresjs/cientos](https://github.com/Tresjs/tres/tree/main/packages/cientos) package.
+A more convenient way of loading models is using the `useGLTF` composable available from the [@tresjs/cientos](https://github.com/Tresjs/tres/tree/main/packages/cientos) package.

 ```ts
 import { useGLTF } from '@tresjs/cientos'